vserova/book/pages/ch_datamod.md

 In the case of nucleic acid codes, the Seq-code-table also has rows for indexes to complement the values represented in the table.
 In the example above, the complement of 0 ("A") is 3 ("T").

-<a name="ch-datamod.Mapping-Between-Diff"></a>
+<a name="ch_datamod.Mapping_Between_Diff"></a>

 #### Mapping Between Different Sequence Alphabets

 A Seq-map-table provides a mapping from the values of one alphabet to the values of another, very like the way complements are mapped above.
 A Seq-map-table has two Seq-code-types, one giving the alphabet to map from and the other the alphabet to map to.
 The Seq-map-table has the same number of rows and the same "start-at" value as the Seq-code-table for the alphabet it maps FROM.
 This makes the mapping a simple array lookup using the value of a residue of the FROM alphabet and subtracting "start-at".
 Remember that alphabets are not created equal and mapping from a bigger alphabet to a smaller may result in loss of information.

-<a name="ch-datamod.Pubdesc-Publication-"></a>
+<a name="ch_datamod.Pubdesc_Publication_"></a>

 #### Pubdesc: Publication Describing a Bioseq

 A Pubdesc is a data structure used to record how a particular publication described a Bioseq.
-It contains the citation itself as a Pub-equiv (see the [Bibliographic References](#ch-datamod.datamodel.biblio) chapter) so that equivalent forms of the citation (e.g. a MEDLINE uid and a Cit-Art) can all be accommodated in a single data structure.
+It contains the citation itself as a Pub-equiv (see the [Bibliographic References](#ch_datamod.datamodel.biblio) chapter) so that equivalent forms of the citation (e.g. a MEDLINE uid and a Cit-Art) can all be accommodated in a single data structure.
 Then a number of additional fields allow a more complete description of what was presented in the publication.
 These extra fields are generally only filled in for entries produced by the NCBI journal scanning component of GenBank, also known as the Backbone database.
 This information is not generally available in data from any other database yet.

 Pubdesc.name is the name given the sequence in the publication, usually in the figure.
 Pubdesc.fig gives the figure the Bioseq appeared in so a scientist can locate it in the paper.
 Pubdesc.num preserves the numbering system used by the author (see Numbering below).
 Pubdesc.numexc, if TRUE, indicates that a "numbering exception" was found (i.e. the author's numbering did not agree with the number of residues in the sequence).
 This usually indicates an error in the preparation of the figure.
 If Pubdesc.poly-a is TRUE, then a poly-A tract was indicated for the Bioseq in the figure, but was not explicitly preserved in the sequence itself (e.g. ...AGAATTTCT (Poly-A) ).
 Pubdesc.maploc is the map location for this sequence as given by the author in this paper.
 Pubdesc.seq-raw allows the presentation of the sequence exactly as typed from the figure.
 This is never used now.
 Pubdesc.align-group, if present, indicates the Bioseq was presented in a group aligned with other Bioseqs.
 The align-group value is an arbitrary integer.
 Other Bioseqs from the same publication which are part of the same alignment will have the same align-group number.

 Pubdesc.comment is simply a free text comment associated with this publication.
 SWISSPROT entries may also have this field filled.

-<a name="ch-datamod.Numbering-Applying-a"></a>
+<a name="ch_datamod.Numbering_Applying_a"></a>

 #### Numbering: Applying a Numbering System to a Bioseq

 Internally, locations on Bioseqs are ALWAYS integer offsets in the range 0 to (length - 1).
 However, it is often helpful to display some other numbering system.
 The Numbering data structure supports a variety of numbering styles and conventions.
 In the ASN.1 specification, it is simply a CHOICE of the four possible types.
 When a Numbering object is supplied as a Seq-descr, then it applies to the complete length of the Bioseq.
 A Numbering object can also be a feature, in which case it only applies to the interval defined by the feature's location.

-<a name="ch-datamod.Numcont-A-Continuous"></a>
+<a name="ch_datamod.Numcont_A_Continuous"></a>

 ##### Num-cont: A Continuous Integer Numbering System

 The most widely used numbering system for sequences is some form of a continuous integer numbering.
 Num-cont.refnum is the number to assign to the first residue in the Bioseq.
 If Num-cont.has-zero is TRUE, the numbering system uses zero.
 When biologists start numbering with a negative number, it is quite common for them to skip zero, going directly from -1 to +1, so the DEFAULT for has-zero is FALSE.
 This only reflects common usage, not any recommendation in terms of convention.
 Any useful software tool should support both conventions, since they are both used in the literature.
 Finally, the most common numbering systems are ascending; however descending numbering systems are encountered from time to time, so Num-cont.ascending would then be set to FALSE.

-<a name="ch-datamod.Numreal-A-Real-Numbe"></a>
+<a name="ch_datamod.Numreal_A_Real_Numbe"></a>

 ##### Num-real: A Real Number Numbering Scheme